Academic Advising

 Students in professional undergraduate programs or pursuing a graduate degree are primarily provided advising and degree completion support through the respective academic departments.
 Support staff from the departments communicate with students to provide registration details, department deadlines, and other information that promotes student success.
 Faculty provide mentorship, degree guidance, and career preparation in the field of study to ensure that students are graduating well-prepared for vocational success and a meaningful life of service.

-The Graduate and Professional Center’s Academic Records Specialists are available to assist you with transfer credit evaluation, grade-point average (GPA) information, grade changes, and awarding of degrees and diplomas.
+Student Services Center’s Academic Records Specialists are available to assist you with transfer credit evaluation, grade-point average (GPA) information, grade changes, and awarding of degrees and diplomas.
 Academic Records Specialists do not provide academic advising, but they maintain your permanent APU academic record and can answer all questions related to it.
+To contact an Academic Records Specialist please email [email protected] or call 626-815-2020.

 Traditional Undergraduate Student Advising